 Demonstrate Commitment: Make it clear that you're serious about the job and see it as more than just a temporary stepping stone.
 Discuss your long-term career goals and how the position aligns with them.

-Highlight Your Skills: Shift the focus from your work authorization to your skills, qualifications, and what you bring to the table.
+Highlight Your Skills: Shift the focus from your work authorization to your skills, qualifications, and what you bring.
 Employers are primarily looking for value and fit.

 Seek Legal Counsel: If possible, and especially for more prominent employers or roles, you might consider having an immigration attorney explain the legality and benefits of Day 1 CPT to the employer.

-Prepare for H-1B or Other Options: If you have plans or are eligible to transition to another visa type, like H-1B, in the future, let the employer know.
+Prepare for H-1B or Other Options: If you plan to transition to another visa type, like H-1B, in the future, let the employer know.
 This might ease concerns about the longevity of your stay with the company.

 Remember, the key is to be proactive, informed, and prepared to answer any questions or concerns an employer might have.

-In this blog post, we summarize how to persuade your employers to accept Day 1 CPT under two scenarios, and provide you two ready-to-use email communication templates.
-If you have more questions on how to communicate strategically or general questions regarding Day 1 CPT, feel free to contact us, we offer customized and FREE consultation!
+This blog post summarizes two scenarios for persuading your employers to accept Day 1 CPT and provides two ready-to-use email communication templates.
+If you have more questions about communicating strategically or general questions regarding Day 1 CPT, feel free to contact us.
+We offer customized, FREE consultations!